talkable/talkable-docs/web_hooks/create_coupon.rst

 Threshold is dynamically calculated based on number of coupon codes used by site in last 21 days.
-In this way Curebit coupon lists will always hold enough available coupons to serve the site for one week if integration become broken.
+In this way Curebit coupon lists will always hold enough available coupons to serve the site for 21 days if integration become broken.
 Minimum Threshold is 20 coupons.

 .. raw:: html